 Storm Anchoring: Preparation Is Key

 Surviving a Storm at Anchor by noted author Tom Neale is a comprehensive look at the techniques and equipment needed to safely ride-out a storm.
 It covers topics every boater should be familiar with, such as anchor selection and how many to set, the importance of the rode, foredeck gear, chafe protection, reducing windage and storm hole selection.
-The document can be downloaded at fortressanchors.com/SSA.pdf.
+The informative PDF can be downloaded by clicking here, Surviving A Storm At Anchor.

 A Safe Anchoring Guide is an easily understood primer that guides the reader through the fundamentals of anchoring.
 It’s available online in an animated format or for download at fortressanchors.com/resources/safe-anchoring-guide.

 Manufactured in the USA of marine-grade aluminum-magnesium alloy, Fortress Marine Anchors are adjustable for specific seabed conditions.
 Incredibly efficient, the 69 lb.
 FX-125 model was chosen as the primary anchor for the US Coast Guard’s 154′ Sentinel-class of cutters.
 It offers eight models for recreational and commercial vessels.

 Fortress Marine Anchors

 1386 W McNab Rd., Ft Lauderdale, FL 33309.

 Tel: (800)-825-6289 (USA) (954)-978-9988